Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL Week 6, more

 Sleeper Fantasy offers a 100% deposit match for new users up to $100 with the Sleeper Fantasy promo code CBSSPORTS

-The Thursday Night Football matchup between the NFC East rival Philadelphia Eagles and New York Giants kicks off the Week 6 NFL slate.
+The NFC East rival Philadelphia Eagles and New York Giants kick off the Week 6 NFL schedule on Thursday Night Football.
 The latest Sleeper Fantasy promo code CBSSPORTS offers new users a 100% deposit match up to $100, perfect for betting NFL action.
-Philadelphia is coming off its first loss of the year, a 21-17 decision to the Denver Broncos, while New York fell to 1-4 with a 26-14 loss at New Orleans.
-The sports schedule on Wednesday also includes Brewers vs. Cubs and Phillies vs. Dodgers in Game 3 of their respective NLDS, as well as 2025-26 NHL season and NBA preseason action to consider on the best DFS apps.
+The Eagles suffered their first loss of the year, a 21-17 decision to the Denver Broncos, while New York (1-4) dropped a 26-14 decision at New Orleans on Sunday.
+The sports schedule on Thursday also includes NLDS action, as well as 2025-26 NHL season and NBA preseason games to consider on the best DFS apps.
 Click here to get the latest Sleeper Fantasy promo code for new users:

 Here are three easy steps for how to use Sleeper bonus code CBSSPORTS.
 Follow these steps to claim your Sleeper sign-up bonus.